akintaylor/idea-board/1-proposal-vuejs.md

-Combining the detailed arguments from both responses provides a comprehensive and compelling case for transitioning your web application's architecture to a Vue.js frontend with a Django REST API backend, especially considering the challenges of documentation and the company's transitional phase post-acquisition.
-Here's how you might present this unified argument:

 ### Comprehensive Proposal Statement

 "In the context of our company's current phase—navigating through transitions post-acquisition and grappling with challenges related to the existing Django application's scant documentation—I propose a strategic shift towards developing a new frontend application using Vue.js, interfaced with our existing Django backend via a RESTful API.
 This initiative is not merely a technical upgrade; it is a strategic alignment with modern development practices that promises to enhance our application's performance, user experience, and adaptability during this critical period."